Getting Started

 Installation

-, simply run this simple command in your terminal of choice:
+To install columbo, simply run this simple command in your terminal of choice:

 python -m pip install columbo